kalilovers/LightKnightBBR/README.md

 Long Live The Queen , special thanks to : https://github.com/Azumi67

-# A project to install BBR and test speed
+# A project to install BBR and SpeedTest